-The Organ Donation Process
+How the Organ Donation Process Works

 Have you ever wondered how the organ donation process actually works?
 Checking the box and registering to be a donor is a selfless decision to share the gift of life.
 However, organ donation is very rare because there are a few key requirements to be eligible as a donor.

 Several things must happen for organ donation to be possible.
 First, a person must have a life-ending injury and be connected to a ventilator that is keeping their heart and lungs functioning artificially.
 In these cases, the hospital contacts LifeSource who evaluates to see if there is potential for donation.

 Next, someone from LifeSource talks to the family about donation.
 If the person was a registered donor, LifeSource walks the family through the donation process to fulfill their loved one’s wishes.
 If they were not registered, their next of kin is asked to make a decision on their behalf and the family takes time to think and ask questions before they decide.
 The process is easier for families if the patient is already registered as a donor and/or if the family had previously discussed donation.

 Next, specialized medical professionals from LifeSource will evaluate them in the hospital.
 This evaluation involves drawing blood for infectious disease testing, lab tests to determine the health of their organs, and possibly some imaging tests (CAT scans, X-rays, etc.).

 After medical information is gathered, it’s put in a database under an anonymous identifier.
 The database matches the donor to potential recipients based on blood type, tissue type, need and location.
 The sickest recipients are listed first.